MasoumehKhalilzadeh/flan-t5-detoxify-summarization/README.md

 **🛠️ 1.
 Setting Things Up:**

-We started by installing and importing everything we needed — Hugging Face’s transformers, trl for PPO, peft for LoRA, datasets for the SAMSum dataset, and Detoxify to score toxicity.
+We started by installing and importing everything we needed Hugging Face’s transformers, trl for PPO, peft for LoRA, datasets for the SAMSum dataset, and Detoxify to score toxicity.

 **🧠 2.
 Loading the Model & Adding LoRA:**

 We used google/flan-t5-base as the base summarization model.
-Instead of fine-tuning the whole thing, we added LoRA adapters — which makes training way faster and more memory-efficient.
+Instead of fine-tuning the whole thing, we added LoRA adapters, which makes training way faster and more memory-efficient.

 Then we wrapped the model with a value head so it could learn from reward signals using PPO.